Blackjack Soft Hand 18

 When the Dealer’s Upcard Is 3 through 6

-Soft 18 falls into the category of one of the most frequently misplayed hands in blackjack.
-With this hand, you have a total of 18 that contains an ace which can be designated value of 11 without the hand going over 21.
-If players have an ace and a 7, then they have a soft 18 hand.
+Soft 18 is among the most frequently misplayed hands in blackjack.
+With this hand, you have a total of 18 that contains an ace which can be assigned a value of 11 without the hand exceeding 21.
+If players have an ace and a 7, they have a soft 18 hand.

-Other examples of soft 18 include multi-card hands such as 4-3-A, A-2-5, and A-6-A. The basic strategy recommended for soft 18 differs from that used for hard 18.
-Players who are dealt a soft total of 18 have a choice from several viable playing decisions, namely doubling, standing, and hitting.
+Other examples of soft 18 include multi-card hands such as 4-3-A, A-2-5 and A-6-A. The basic strategy recommended for soft 18 differs from that used for hard 18.
+Players who are dealt a soft total of 18 can choose from several viable plays, namely doubling, standing and hitting.

-Their choice of a move is based on the exposed card of the dealer.
-Other factors also play a role here, including the composition of your soft 18 (whether it contains two cards or more), how many decks one plays against, and whether the dealer draws to soft 17 or not.
+Their choice is based on the dealer’s exposed card.
+Other factors also play a role, including the composition of the soft 18 (whether it comprises two cards or more), the number of decks in play, and whether the dealer draws to soft 17.

 Let’s commence with the correct plays for soft 18 in double-deck blackjack and shoe-dealt games.
-First, we shall have a look at what players’ best move will be when the dealer’s exposed card is small.
-In case the dealer’s upcard is from 3 through 6, players should double down.
+First, we shall look at the best move when the dealer’s exposed card is small.
+If the dealer’s upcard is 3 through 6, players should double down.

 Player is dealt a Soft 18.
 Dealer’s Up card is a 3.
 Player should Double Down.

-For single-deck variations of the game where the S17 rule is in place, players must again double versus low upcards 3 through 6 but never against the dealer’s deuce, which is a stand with soft 18.
+For single-deck variants of the game where the S17 rule is in place, players must again double against low upcards 3 through 6, but never against the dealer’s deuce, which is a stand with soft 18.

-The reason why doubling down is the player’s best move is that when the dealer is in an unfavourable position, gamblers need to take full advantage and make as much money as they can.
-This way, players will be able to compensate whenever the dealer’s upcard is a powerful one and balance their bankroll successfully.
+Doubling down is the best move because, when the dealer is in an unfavourable position, gamblers need to take full advantage and make as much money as they can.
+This way, they can compensate whenever the dealer’s upcard is a powerful one and balance their bankroll successfully.

-This statistical tendency is demonstrated in the EV chart posted below which shows you the expectation of the three viable playing decisions for soft 18 versus the dealer’s weak 5 and 6 upcards.
+This statistical tendency is demonstrated in the EV chart posted below, which shows the expectation of the three viable plays for soft 18 versus the dealer’s weak 5 and 6 upcards.

 EV of Basic Strategy Plays for Soft 18 vs. 5 and 6 in Six-Deck S17 Blackjack